reifnir/terraform-azurerm-static-site/README.md

 - Bumped the ACME provider used to generate Let's Encrypt certs from `2.4.0` to the current version, `2.9.0`.
 - Now using azurerm Terraform provider version 3 and later.
 - Moved away from deprecated objects `azurerm_function_app` and `azurerm_app_service_plan` resource for the newer `azurerm_linux_function_app` and `azurerm_service_plan`.
-   - Unfortunately, there are still a couple of bugs in `azurerm_linux_function_app` in that some properties (custom_domain_verification_id, default_hostname) are not yet implemented.
+   - Unfortunately, there are still a couple of bugs in `azurerm_linux_function_app` in that some properties (`custom_domain_verification_id`, `default_hostname`) are not yet implemented.
 There are already a couple of MRs that are just awaiting responses from Hashicorp [here](https://github.com/hashicorp/terraform-provider-azurerm/issues/16263) and [here](https://github.com/hashicorp/terraform-provider-azurerm/issues/17444) (I did that one).
    - In order to use the newer resources, I needed to add a deprecated `azurerm_function_app` data reference as a workaround.
 This will be removed as soon as the missing functionality is released.